Crystalline phases and devil's staircase in qubit spin ice: Summary

 We applied the Hellman-Feynman theorem to reveal the nature of the liquid phase and the splitting of the ground state degeneracy of the multicritical Rokhsar-Kivelson point in Sec.~\ref{sec:rainbow}.
 Using Monte Carlo simulations for clusters up to 576 sites, we calculated the expectation values of the densities of flippable plaquettes and the type-II vertices scanning through the flux sectors.
 We obtained the phase boundaries emanating from the quantum critical point.
 The liquid phase unveils itself as a possible manifestation of the ``devil's staircase'' \cite{Vishwanath2004, Fradkin2004}, with evidence for a finite-width plateau at half the maximum flux sector.
 The results also allowed us to study emergent quantum electrodynamics and to determine the electrical permittivity near the RK point.

 Finally, in Sec.~\ref{sec:structure_factors}, we presented the zero-temperature structure factors for the various ordered phases and the RK point.
 We compared our results with the experiment on the artificial spin-ice system formed by superconducting qubits of Ref.~\cite{King2021}.
-Many features of our calculation and the measurement agreed.
-In particular, we believe there is evidence for the square phase in the experiments.
-However, there were features that we could not interpret using our zero-temperature calculation.
+While many features of our calculation and the measurement agreed, there were also some that we could not interpret using our zero-temperature calculation.

 \acknowledgments

 The authors acknowledge discussions with Nic Shannon, Hosho Katsura, and R. Ganesh.
 We acknowledge the financial support by the Hungarian NKFIH Grant Nos.
 K124176 and K142652.
 We wrote our code in Julia, an open-source programming language~\cite{Julia}.